livingincircuits/portfolio/pages/articles/2018-03-11-heuristic-evaluation/index.md

 In a heuristic evaluation, a usability expert will review a website and compare it against accepted usability principles.
 This analysis will result in a list of potential usability issues.

-There are many other terms in use such as a usability review, consistency inspection, expert review, user interface assessment, etc. They all tend to follow the same kind of process.
+A heuristic evaluation is a usability inspection method and there are many other terms in use such as a usability review, consistency inspection, expert review, user interface assessment, etc. They all tend to follow the same kind of process.

 There are lots of different usability guidelines but the two most widely known include: